-1. PRINT TEXT/E-BOOK
+1. PRINT TEXT/E-BOOK + CONNECT

 Ross S.A., Westerfield R.W., Jordan B.D., Roberts G.S., Pandes J.A., Holloway T.A.
 (2019).
-Fundamentals of corporate finance, Tenth Canadian Edition.
+Fundamentals of corporate finance, Eleventh Canadian Edition.
 McGraw Hill Ryerson Limited.

 This text/e-Book includes Connect with SmartBook Online Access.
-The text/e-Book will be used extensively in class.
+The text/e-Book will be used extensively.
 Student's must purchase the McGraw Hill Connect (Connect) print text/e-Book with SmartBook online access.
-Students must have a Connect access code to access online course resources used for evaluations.
+Students must have a Connect access code to access online course resources used for evaluations for the duration of the course.
 It is the student's choice if they purchase a new print text with a Connect access code or an e-Book with a Connect access code.
-If student's purchase a used print text, a Connect access code must be purchased separately.
+If students purchase a used print text, a Connect access code must be purchased separately.

 Note: the time zone in Connect must be set to Canada/Mountain time for duration of course.
+Students must download and utilize Proctorio through McGraw Hill Connect for the duration of course.
 Connect Supports several operating systems and browsers.
 See required Connect operating systems and browsers at https://mhedu.force.com/CXG/s/article/McGraw-Hill-System-Requirements-HigherEd.
 Google Chrome with auto-updates enabled is the recommended web browser for Connect.